ancientagent/uprise_mob/docs/Agent-HQ/README.md

 # Awesome Claude Code Subagents

-Strategy note: UPRISE Phase 2 does not use `.claude` subagent directories or CCPM workflows.
-This content remains as general reference only; see docs/specs and docs/PHASE2_EXECUTION_PLAN.md for the active process.
 The most comprehensive reference repository for production-ready Claude Code subagents.
 This collection features battle-tested subagent definitions following best practices and industry standards, continuously updated and maintained by the [VoltAgent](https://github.com/voltagent/voltagent) open-source AI agent framework maintainers.

 ## What is this?